Koppan/Kniffel/README.md

 # Kniffel
-A multiplayer dice game
+A multiplayer dice game to be played locally on your Computer!
-P.S: my first try on a game in code